a

 (6) Right to restriction of processing

-You have the right to request us to restrict the processing of your personal data if one of the following conditions is met:
+You have the right to ask us to restrict the processing of your personal data if one of the following conditions applies:

-a. the accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data,
+a. the accuracy of the personal data is contested by the data subject, for a period of time enabling the controller to verify the accuracy of the personal data,

 b. the processing is unlawful and the data subject opposes the erasure of the personal data and instead requests the restriction of the use of the personal data;

-c. the controller no longer needs the personal data for the purposes of the processing, but the data subject needs them for the establishment, exercise or defence of legal claims, or
+c. the controller no longer needs the personal data for the purposes of the processing, but the data subject needs it for the establishment, exercise or defence of legal claims, or

-Where processing has been restricted in accordance with the above conditions, those personal data, with the exception of their storage, will only be processed with the consent of the data subject or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
+Where processing has been restricted in accordance with the above conditions, such personal data will only be processed with the consent of the data subject, apart from their storage, or for the establishment, exercise or defence of legal claims, or for the protection of the rights of another natural or legal person, or for reasons of important public interest of the Union or of a Member State.

-In order to exercise the right to restriction of processing, the data subject may at any time contact us using the contact details provided above.
+To exercise the right to restriction of processing, the data subject may contact us at any time using the contact details provided above.

 (7) Right to data portability

-You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format and you have the right to transmit this data to another controller without hindrance from the controller to whom the personal data have been provided, provided that:
+You have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format, and you have the right to transmit such data to another controller without hindrance from the controller to whom the personal data has been provided, provided that:

-a. the processing is based on consent pursuant to Article 6(1)(a) or Article 9(2)(a) or on a contract pursuant to Article 6(1)(b) GDPR, and
+a. the processing is based on consent pursuant to Article 6(1)(a) or Article 9(2)(a) or on a contract pursuant to Article 6(1)(b) of the GDPR, and

 b. the processing is carried out by automated means.

-When exercising the right to data portability referred to in paragraph 1, you have the right to have the personal data transmitted directly from one controller to another, to the extent technically feasible.
+When exercising the right to data portability under paragraph 1, you have the right to request that the personal data be transferred directly from one controller to another controller, to the extent technically feasible.
 The exercise of the right to data portability does not affect the right to erasure (“right to be forgotten”).
-This right does not apply to processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+This right does not apply to processing that is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Controller.

 (8) Right to object

-Notwithstanding Directive 2002/58/EC, in connection with the use of information society services, you may exercise your right to object by automated means using technical specifications.
+In connection with the use of information society services, you can exercise your right to object by means of automated procedures using technical specifications, notwithstanding Directive 2002/58/EC.

-You have the right, on grounds relating to your particular situation, to object to the processing of personal data concerning you for scientific or historical research purposes or for statistical purposes pursuant to Article 89(1), unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+You have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you for scientific or historical research purposes or for statistical purposes pursuant to Article 89(1), unless the processing is necessary for the performance of a task carried out in the public interest.

-You can exercise the right to object at any time by contacting the respective person responsible.
+You can exercise the right to object at any time by contacting the respective controller.

 a. is necessary for the conclusion or performance of a contract between the data subject and the controller,

-b. is permitted by Union or Member State law to which the controller is subject and which contains appropriate measures to safeguard the data subject’s rights and freedoms and legitimate interests; or
+b. is permitted by Union or Member State law to which the controller is subject, and that legislation contains appropriate measures to safeguard the rights, freedoms and legitimate interests of the data subject, or

 c. with the express consent of the data subject.

-The controller shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.
+The Controller shall take appropriate measures to safeguard the rights and freedoms and legitimate interests of the data subject, including at least the right to obtain the intervention of a person from the Controller, to express one’s point of view and to challenge the decision.

-The data subject may exercise this right at any time by contacting the respective controller.
+The data subject may exercise this right at any time by contacting the relevant data controller.

 (10) Right to lodge a complaint with a supervisory authority